-Туре Details Clothing Lab Coats Students will need to purchase a white coat for use in the Anatomy Laboratory.
-This can be purchased from the SUSU Shop or from any source.
-Conference expenses Accommodation Students may have the opportunity to attend an academic conference during their studies.
+Туре Details Paying for immunisation and vaccination costs before being allowed to attend placements Students will be expected to pay for any immunisation/vaccination costs required to ensure they have a complete immunisation/vaccination history prior to commencing the programme.
+Further information on required immunisations/vaccinations is provided to those applicants made an academic offer of study.
+Students will need to pay for any immunisation/vaccination costs associated with overseas travel if they choose to undertake their Elective outside the UK.
+Obtaining Disclosure and Barring Certificates or Clearance Subsistence costs Students are expected to pay for an enhanced Disclosure and Barring Service Clearance check, payable on induction.
+The cost (in March 2019) is £51.
+Students also need to obtain a German Police clearance certificate, costing approximately 13 Euros.
+To obtain a licence to practice in Germany for FY1 students are required to have an additional UK DBS check in Final Year.
+Conference expenses Students may have the opportunity to attend an academic conference during their studies.
 Attendance is optional.
-Students would be expected to pay for the costs of any accommodation associated with the conference.
-Travel Students may have the opportunity to choose to attend an academic conference during their studies.
+Students would be expected to pay for the costs of any accommodation associated with the conference if they choose to attend.
+Students may have the opportunity to attend an academic conference during their studies.
 Attendance is optional.
-Students would be expected to pay for the costs of any travel associated with the conference.
-Parking costs (including on placements at hospitals) See placements travel costs. ІТ Computer workstations (approximately 1700 in total) are available across all campuses and most halls of residence.
+They would be expected to pay for the costs of any travel associated with the conference if they choose to attend.
+IT Across all campuses and most halls of residence approximately 1700 computer workstations are available.
 Students may wish to purchase their own desktop/laptop/tablet computer to support their studies.
-Stationery Students will be expected to provide their own day-to-day stationery items, e.g. pens, pencils, notebooks, etc).
+This is entirely optional.
+Stationery Students will be expected to provide their own day-to-day stationery items (e.g. pens, pencils, notebooks, etc).
 Any specialist stationery items will be specified under the Additional Costs tab of the relevant module profile.
 Textbooks Where a module specifies core texts these should generally be available on the reserve list in the library.
 However due to demand, students may prefer to buy their own copies.
 These can be purchased from any source.
 Some modules suggest reading texts as optional background reading.
-The library may hold copies of such texts, or alternatively students may wish to purchase their own copies.
+The library may hold copies of such texts, or alternatively you may wish to purchase your own copies.
 Although not essential reading, students may benefit from the additional reading materials for the module.
-Placements (including Study Abroad Programmes) Accommodation: Students will need to pay for any accommodation required as part of an Elective.
-Insurance: Students will need to pay for insurance if they choose to undertake their Elective outside of the UK.
-Medical insurance: Students will need to pay for medical insurance if they choose to undertake your Elective outside of the UK.
-Travel costs: Students will need to pay £100 per annum towards travel costs associated with clinical placements.
-Students will need to pay for any travel costs required as part of their Elective.
-Immunisation/ vaccination costs: Students will be expected to pay for any immunisation/vaccination costs required to ensure they have a complete immunisation/vaccination history prior to commencing the programme.
-Further information on required immunisations/vaccinations is provided to those applicants made an academic offer of study.
-Students will need to pay for any immunisation/vaccination/medication costs associated with overseas travel if they choose to undertake an Elective outside of the UK.
+Approved Calculators Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
+The University-approved models are Casio FX85GT (and Plus), Casio FX83GT (and Plus), Casio FX83GT (and Plus), Casio FX83ES or Casio FX570 (all models and Plus).
+Calculators may be purchased from any source and no longer need to carry the University logo.
+Prices start at less than £15.
+Lab Coats Students will need to purchase a white coat for use in the Anatomy Laboratory.
+This can be purchased from any source.
+Lab coats are available from the SUSU Shop priced approximately £12.50.